ESA Laws

 Can Landlords in New Hampshire Ask for an ESA Letter?

-Your landlord in New Hampshire can request an ESA letter to prove the status of your emotional support animal.
+Your landlord in New Hampshire can request an ESA letter to ensure the validity of your emotional support animal.
 As a prospective tenant, your landlord may also ask for it before signing the lease.
 Also, landlords have a legal right to request a renewed ESA letter annually.

 Do ESA Letters Expire in New Hampshire?